lightshifted/JobHive/README.md

 ```

 ### 📄 Place Resume in `documents` Folder
-Be sure to rename it
+Be sure to rename the resume file to `doc.pdf`
 ![Alt Text](_upload.gif)

 ### 🏃🏽‍♂️ Run JobHive